 Voting

 Each voting committee member shall have one (1) vote.
 There shall be no voting by proxy, except as allowed for in Article 4, Section 2a.
 No member may vote in more than one capacity.
 Except as otherwise provided in these Bylaws, all matters shall be decided by majority vote of those present and voting.
 Once a voting member has been designated by a club, he or she alone can vote on issues.
-A permanent vacancy in the voting member club can be answered by the substitution of a new voting member for the remainder of the term.
+A permanent vacancy for the voting member of a club can be filled by the substitution of a new voting member for the remainder of the term.

 Motions and resolutions shall generally be by voice vote.
 If the voice vote is inconclusive to the Chair or if the Chair’s determination is challenged, there shall then be a vote by show of hands.
 A roll call vote or, if specifically requested, a written ballot shall be taken instead of a voice vote upon oral or written petition of at least one (1) Committee member that is seconded by another Committee member.